Exercise and Sport Sciences (EXSS)

 EXSS 31100 Biopsychosocial Foundations of Clinical Practice (LA)

-Understanding of human health and illness from a personal context.
-Identify biological, psychological, and social factors and their complex interactions in order to better understand and formulate more effective approaches to health, illness, and health care delivery.
-Application of the biopsychosocial model to healthcare studies and clinical practice.
+Describes human health and illness from a personal context.
+Explains biological, psychological, and social factors and their complex interactions in order to formulate more effective approaches to health, illness, and health care delivery.
+Applies the biopsychosocial model to healthcare studies and clinical practice.
 Prerequisites: PSYC 10300; EXSS 24600.
-(F)
+(F,Y)

 Attributes: DV